Currently in Production

 Producer: Lance Kramer

-Filmed in an observational, verité style, combined with personal reflections and video diaries filmed on HD pocket camcorders by the characters themselves, Green Corps captures an intimate, firsthand portrait of the complicated landscape that staff, trainees and community members navigate as they attempt to rebuild public parks, local economies and lives.
-The film explores the relationship between urban communities and their public green spaces, chronicling how the parks, rivers and streams have undergone periods of extreme decline and how restoration work in the urban parks intersects with broader community change.
+Filmed over three years, City of Trees employs a largely hand-held verité approach, offering an intimate, firsthand portrait of the complicated landscape that community members navigate as they attempt to rebuild public parks, local economies and lives.
+The film explores the relationship between urban communities and their public green spaces, chronicling how the parks, rivers and streams east of DC's Anacostia River have undergone periods of extreme decline — and how restoration work in the urban parks intersects with broader community change.
 This dynamic relationship between urban people and their natural surroundings is at the core of the story.
+What sounds like a simple goal — planting trees in a blighted neighborhood — opens up a complex web of community challenges often overlooked by outsiders.
+In the age of recession and rebuilding, City of Trees is a relatable story that will spark dialogue about how public institutions, communities, parks and people can redefine their role in the 21st century economy.

-Supported in part by the Bancroft Foundation and the All Souls Beckner Fund.
+Supported in part by the United States Forest Service, District Department of Transportation, Bancroft Foundation and the All Souls Beckner Fund.

 Corps Network Annual Conference